danyspin97/wpaperd/README.md

 - Change the random image after a set duration
 - Configurable via a TOML configuration file
 - Reload config at runtime and apply new settings
-- Written entirely in Rust, it has no system dependencies

 ## Getting started

+### Dependencies

+*wpaperd* is written entirely in Rust and, other than the crates it depends on, it has the following dependencies:

+- `pkg-config` (_build-time_)
+- `libxkbcommon`

+It does not depend on `wayland-client` C library, but it instead uses a Rust implementation.

 ### Build